 By default, your users will be able to sign in with their email address.
 You can also choose to link your society's login system to the app.
 This way your members can easily sign in with the credentials they already know.

 Users sign in through the profile icon on the top right, both on society level and within the event.
-When clicking Sign in with society account, users are redirected to your OAuth sign in page.
-If the sign-in succeeds, an account on our servers is created in the background.
-This account is used to store all the app-related user information, such as saved favorites or chat conversations.
+When clicking Sign in with your society account (this text is customisable), users are redirected to your OAuth sign in page.
+If the sign-in succeeds, an account on our servers is created in the background and users can proceed using the chat, syncing their favorites, etc.